 Processed foods often have other additives and preservatives, which are also detrimental.
 Emulsifiers, for example, have been seen to increase inflammation in the gut, which can lead to obesity, high blood sugar and insulin resistance.

-Although small amounts of alcohol can be beneficial for your gut bacteria, higher alcohol exposure can promote the growth of Gram-negative bacteria in the intestines, which can cause an increase in endotoxins.
-It can also result in an accumulation of acetyldehyde, which in turn increases intestinal permeability, reduces energy production, and blocks B12 utilisation.
+Although small amounts of alcohol can be beneficial for your gut bacteria, higher alcohol exposure can promote the growth of gram-negative bacteria in the intestines, which can cause an increase in endotoxins.
+It can also result in an accumulation of acetaldehyde, which in turn increases intestinal permeability, reduces energy production, and blocks B12 utilisation.

 The vagus nerve is the main communication highway between your brain and your gut microbiome.
 This communication goes both ways – so not only does the microbiome impact on nervous system function (influencing your mood), but the nervous system also affects gut flora (mood issues cause gut issues).